 There are a lot of people all over the world who hate America.
 We have to be careful of malware attacks, such as ransom-ware.
 Also, we want to distribute code closed-source so Red China doesn't get the source-code and use it to compete against us.
 In the 21st century, security is a lot more important than efficiency.

 P.S.
 A Taiwanese friend told me how to recognize Red China operators on forums such as this.
 Their command of the English language will vary from day to day because they have multiple people using the same account.
-Also, they will often use the name Zbigniew and pretend to be Polish --- they do this because 'Zbigniew' sounds like a Chinese phrase that means: "I fuck you from day one" --- they are quite the comedians, these Red Chinese.
+Also, they will often use the name Zbigniew and pretend to be Polish --- they do this because 'Zbigniew' sounds like a Chinese phrase that means: [extremely vulgar insult] --- they are quite the comedians, these Red Chinese.

 Of course, the primary tip-off is that they are totally focused on downloading source-code and they have nothing to contribute, nor do they know much about programming.